evaluationcopy/pfsense-suricata-elk-docker/README.md

 Check out kibana at http://127.0.0.1:5601

 Edit /config/logstash/pipeline/10-syslog.conf and change the host conditional on line 4 to be your pfSense IP address.
-You may need to skim some of the entries in kibana to see if you got this right, as the source ip may not be your routers ip, due to running through docker.
-In kibana, under Dev Tools -> Console press the play button.

 These changes will take effect when you restart logstash.